bozhen-liu/bozhen-liu.github.io/index.md

 ### Master

-- Julia GomezRangel
 - Sai Pushkar Sikharam
+- Julia GomezRangel (graduated on Dec 2025)
-- Ramya Sree Kanijam (graduated on May 2025)
+- Ramya Sree Kanijam (graduated on Dec 2025)
 - Koushik Reddy Kambham (graduated on May 2025)
 - Dhruti Joshi (graduated on May 2024)